 How will opportunities at Purdue support your interests, both in and out of the classroom?
 (Respond in 100 words or fewer.)

-Design and basketball are a big part of my life.
+Design and basketball are big parts of my life.
 Although they don’t have very much in common, they complement each other forming a balance in my life.
 I have two goals in life: to express myself through my design work and to keep connected with other people through basketball, and Purdue can support both.
 Purdue’s American Institute of Graphic Arts Organization would enable me to build my courage to exchange creative, artistic ideas and design skills as I would be surrounded by a diversity of students with the same passion.
 Moreover, Purdue’s Intramural basketball team and facilities would enable me to play basketball to my heart's content and simultaneously be a part of a community that I feel most comfortable in.

 -----------